centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

-# Emergent Behaviour
+# Detecting Emergent Behaviour
 **Contributor(s): Bilal Chughtai**

 This lecture discusses emergent behaviour.
-Discussion surrounding emergent behaviour in AI Safety can sometimes be fairly speculative, so we ground our discussion with many examples and present work on detecting emergent proxy gaming.
+Discussion surrounding emergent behaviour in AI Safety can sometimes be fairly speculative, so we ground our discussion with many examples and present some work on detecting emergent proxy gaming.

 It is difficult to ensure the safety of models if we do not know what they are capable of.
 Consider a programming bot that suddenly learns how to access the internet and hack as the bot is scaled to more parameters or compute.
 This rise in performance could be dangerous.
 Unfortunately, recent work has shown cases like this to be fairly common.
-Let's look at some distinct kidns of emergent capability - some of which are substantially more difficult to detect than others.
+Let's look at some distinct kinds of emergent capability.
+Some of these are substantially more difficult to detect than others.

 ## Performance Spikes